SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ```
 Similar lists can be generated for any other clock speed where resolution is coarser than 1us and a TCB is used.

 The number of values will, for ideal values, be `(1000) * (1 - (1 / resolution))` or something very close to that.
 Non-ideal series of terms or particularly adverse clock speeds may have more than that, as well as more cases of consecutive times that get the same micros value.
 If the terms were chosen poorly, it is possible for a time t give micros M where M(t-1) > M(t), violating the assumptions of the rest of the core and breaking EVERYTHING.
-1.3.7 is believed to be free of them for all supported clock speeds.
-Likewise, it is possible for there to be larger skips or discontinuities, where M(t) - M(t-1) > 2, in contrast to skips listed above (where M(t) - M(t-1) = 2 ) or consecutive times return a repeated value (ie, M(t) = M(t-1))
+The current version of the core is believed to be free of them for all supported clock speeds.
+Likewise, it is possible for there to be larger skips or discontinuities, where M(t) - M(t-1) > 2, in contrast to skips listed above (where M(t) - M(t-1) = 2 ), or the number of times that a value returned for a point in time 1 us in the future would be the same numeric value -  (ie, M(t) = M(t-1))

 Timer options which have resolution of 1us (internally, it is lower) may have repeats or skips if fewer than the optimal number of terms were used (as is the case with non optimized options) or where the clock speed is particularky hard to work with, like the 28 MHz one.